lauroBRCWB/bookmarks/README.md

 > 4) Surprise of solving the mystery
 > 5) LEt audience draw own conclusions and reco
 16. [How to make decisions?](https://hackernoon.com/3-heuristics-for-decision-making-naval-ravikant-3ba9d3cd1d85)
+17. "The good-to-great leaders spent essentially no energy trying to “create alignment,” “motivate the troops,” or “manage change.”
+Under the right conditions, the problems of commitment, alignment, motivation, and change largely take care of themselves.
+Alignment principally follows from results and momentum, not the other way around." (from "Good to Great: Why Some Companies Make the Leap...And Others Don't" by Jim Collins)
+18. "Why did the good-to-great companies have a substantially higher success rate with acquisitions, especially major acquisitions?
+The key to their success was that their big acquisitions generally took place after development of the Hedgehog Concept and after the flywheel had built significant momentum.
+They used acquisitions as an accelerator of flywheel momentum, not a creator of it." (from "Good to Great: Why Some Companies Make the Leap...And Others Don't" by Jim Collins)

 ## Videos on Leadership
 1. [Infinite game Simon sinek](https://www.youtube.com/watch?v=3vX2iVIJMFQ)